Sri Chinmoy Triple-Triathlon

 About the event

-The 19th Sri Chinmoy Triple-Triathlon will be held in and around Canberra on Sunday 6 November 2016.
+The 26th Sri Chinmoy Triple-Triathlon was held in and around Canberra on Sunday the 12th of November 2023.

 The Sri Chinmoy Triple-Triathlon is the ultimate scenic tour of our national capital, a landmark event on the national multi-sport calendar.